Posts by :

 3. Not sold on getting them their own policy?
 Add them to yours.
 Check to see whether easily affordable riders on your own life insurance policy are available to cover the kids.

 5. The safety net is there.
-We all want to see our kids grow up happy, healthy and strong.
-But if the worst happens, as was the case for the Koonsman family, (you can watch their story here) then juvenile life insurance can help provide a buffer—covering funeral expenses, sure, but also allowing parents to take time off, care for their other children, and allow everyone to grieve as needed.
-And as the Koonsman’s story shows, they were also able to keep their daughter Hope’s memory alive by establishing a scholarship in her name.
+We all want to see our kids grow up happy, healthy, and strong.
+But if the worst happens then juvenile life insurance can help provide a buffer—covering funeral expenses, sure, but also allowing parents to take time off, care for their other children, and allow everyone to grieve as needed.

 Let’s talk numbers….